-On July 1, 2019, the Charity began leasing property from a company 50% owned by a board member of the Charity, for \$2,500 plus HST per month.
-The initial lease term ends June 30, 2020.
-The lease will automatically renew for additional annual terms thereafter.
-The agreement can be terminated by either party by giving the required amount of notice.
+During the year the Charity incurred rent of \$31,182 (2019 - \$22,326) for premises leased from a company 50% owned by a board member of the Charity.
+The lease ended December 31, 2020.
 These transactions are in the normal course of operations and are recorded at the exchange amount, which is the amount of consideration established by the related parties.

-8. Subsequent events
+8. Comparative figures